quantummetric/ui-interview-code-challenges/src/ChallengeModal01/README.md

 ## Challenge C: Deal with unstable endpoint

-The `unformattedApiWithErrors` route variable targets an unstable route which will randomly return 500s.
+The `unformattedApiWithFailure` route variable targets an unstable route which will randomly return 500s.
 Targeting this route, update the fetch functions to retry the data fetch if an error occurs.

 ## Challenge D: Add chart legend